 I never want a child (mine or anyone else’s) to accidentally ingest any of my unwanted or expired medications.
 I never want a pet (mine or anyone else’s) to accidentally get into any of my unwanted or expired medications.
 And I never want an adult to overdose on any prescription drugs that they inadvertently obtained from me because I failed to safely dispose of them.

-To find one of many LifeInCheck Consumer Drug Take-Back receptacles near you, visit this link and simply enter your city and state or zip code.
-The kiosks are bright green in color and if you’re looking for one in a grocery store, be sure to look near or inside the store’s pharmacy.
+Drug Take-Back receptacles are easy to find and easy to use.
+If you’re looking for one in a grocery store, be sure to look near or inside the store’s pharmacy.
 I located the kiosk nearest me inside my local grocery store’s pharmacy.

 When I tried to use the secure kiosk to dispose of my unwanted or expired medication, I couldn’t open the drop-box because it was locked.
 If this also happens to you, don’t worry, simply inform the pharmacist – he or she has the key!
 They lock the boxes every night (that’s how secure they are!) and if you’re the first person using it in the morning, they may simply just need to know that you want to use it and it needs to be unlocked.

 Be sure to check and see what is and what is not accepted at your secure kiosk.
-The LifeInCheck Consumer Drug Take-Back receptacle near me accepts unused or expired prescription medication (including Schedule II-V controlled substances), unused or expired over over-the-counter medication, and pet medication.
+The Drug Take-Back receptacle near me accepts unused or expired prescription medication (including Schedule II-V controlled substances), unused or expired over over-the-counter medication, and pet medication.
 I could check and see what is accepted both online when I looked up the location via my zip code and the printed instructions right on top of the receptacle.

 The LifeInCheck Consumer Drug Take-Back receptacle near me does NOT accept Schedule I controlled substances, illegal drugs, needles, inhalers, thermometers, aerosol cans, or lotions/liquids.